-In January 2016, Congregation Shir Ami welcomed Rabbi Rebecca Reice, R.J.E., as our Rabbi and Director of Education.
+Rabbi Rebecca Reice, R.J.E., has been Congregation Shir Ami’s Rabbi and Director of Education since January 2016.
 Ordained in 2012 at Hebrew Union College-Jewish Institute of Religion in Los Angeles, Rabbi Reice previously served as Associate Rabbi at Congregation Beth Torah in Overland Park, KS.
 Only the second pulpit Rabbi to serve Shir Ami in our history, Rabbi Reice came to our community with a wealth of knowledge and experience in pulpit and pastoral work throughout the life cycle, educational leadership working with learners of all ages and backgrounds, and a deep appreciation for life in the heart of Texas.

 Shir Ami has developed as a warm, welcoming congregation – a place to go for support, friendship, celebration and solace.
 Shir Ami is special because its people have a sense of ownership in the congregation.
 Volunteers and lay leaders continue to share the responsibilities of building a spiritual home, a community—a synagogue.

-Shir Ami follows the Reform tradition, but members come from Reform, Conservative, and other walks of Jewish life.
+Shir Ami follows the Reform tradition, and is affiliated with the Union for Reform Judaism (URJ), but members come from Reform, Conservative, and other walks of Jewish life.

 Congregation Shir Ami – In the Beginning